ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## Description
 Base class for all hexagonal data structures.
 It wraps an array with generic T objects and provides a set of methods to manipulate the array using the hexagonal cube space.

 Child classes should ideally represent different shapes of hexagonal data structures.

 ___

 ## Indexers
 ### Description
-The indexers are used to access the array using hex vectors or a set of hex vector components.
+The indexers are used to access the array using Hex.Vectors or a set of Hex.Vector components.
 ~~~ c#
 public T this[Vector id];
 public T this[int x, int y];